We encourage everyone to read

 by Gary Renard

-We usually begin with each Participant reading either a Workbook Lesson or any ACIM material they found particularly meaningful during the previous week.
+Our group enjoys having discussions on any ACIM material they find particularly meaningful during the previous week.
 The group discusses and gives examples of how they have demonstrated course teachings in that particular area.

 To take full advantage of this web site, sign up by submitting your email address as your Login and selecting a simple password.
 To view the scheduled Meetups, click on the HOME tab, then the CALENDAR tab and select the meeting date you want.
 Guests are always welcome.

-In the 7th menu above: "MORE" , under "FILES", there are two wonderful offerings: "Ho'o Pono Pono" and "The Wisest Man in China".
-By choosing to apply either or both of these offerings, we believe you can immediately change the experience of your life for the better, no matter how great it already is.
+In the 7th menu above: "MORE" , under "FILES", there are two wonderful offerings: "Ho'oponopono" and "The Wisest Man in China".
+By choosing to apply either or both of these offerings, we believe you can immediately change the experience of your life in amazing ways, no matter how great it already is.

 These book sets are also highly recommended: